 Types of CPT

 Students can either use part-time (up to 20 hours a week) or full-time (from 20-40 hours a week) CPT when participating in this program.
-However, if a student is authorized for full-time CPT they can only use up to 12 months without it having any impact on future employment options (Optional Practical Training, for example.)
-If a student participates in more than 12 months of full-time CPT they begin fore fitting the allotted year they are allowed after completing their program of study.
+However, if a student is authorized for full-time CPT, they can only use up to 12 months without it having any impact on future employment options (Optional Practical Training, for example.)
+If a student participates in more than 12 months of full-time CPT, they begin forfeiting the allotted year they are allowed after completing their program of study.